 You can type in four sets of time schedule for your request.
-All the schedules can be set previously in Application -

-Schedule web page and you can use the number that you have
+All the schedules can be set previously in Application - Schedule web page and you can use the number that you have set in that web page.

 3.6.3 Quality of Service